Luke Short (writer)

-Luke Short (born Frederick Dilley Glidden November 19, 1908 – August 18, 1975) was a popular Western writer.
-At least ten of his novels were made into films.
+Luke Short (born Frederick Dilley Glidden November 19, 1908 – August 18, 1975) was a prolific and popular Western writer.
+At least twelve of his stories were made into films.

 Biography

 Born in Kewanee, Illinois, he attended the University of Illinois at Urbana-Champaign for two and a half years and then transferred to the University of Missouri at Columbia to study journalism.
 Following graduation in 1930, he worked for a number of newspapers before becoming a trapper in Canada.
 He later moved to New Mexico to be an archeologist's assistant.
 After reading Western pulp magazines and trying to escape unemployment, he began to write Western fiction.
 He sold his first short story and novel in 1935 under the pen name of Luke Short (which was also the name of a famous gunslinger in the Old West, although it's unclear if he was aware of that when he assumed the pen name.)
 His apprenticeship in the pulps was comparatively brief.
 In 1938, he sold a short story, "The Warning", to Collier's, and in 1941, he sold his novel Blood on the Moon, or Gunman's Chance, to The Saturday Evening Post.
 Some of his later novels were also serialised in the Post.

 His first agent was Marguerite E. Harper in New York, and later, H.N.
 Swanson in Los Angeles.
 The latter arranged to get many of his novels and short stories made into films.

 After publishing over a dozen novels in the 1930s, he started writing for movies in the 1940s.
 In 1948 alone, four Luke Short novels appeared as movies.
 Among his notable film credits are Ramrod (1947) and Blood on the Moon (1948).
 His novel, The Whip, or Doom Cliff, was serialized in both Collier's and The Saturday Evening Post.
 The first two parts were published in Collier's in the December 21, 1956, and January 4, 1957, issues.
 Collier's then ceased publication.
 The Saturday Evening Post bought the rights to the remaining unpublished installment and published it on February 9, 1957.

 Over 35 million copies of his books had been sold by 1972.
 Among his fans were Dwight D. Eisenhower and Harry S. Truman.

 Short continued to write novels, despite increasing trouble with his vision, until his death in 1975.

 He married Florence Elder in 1934 and the couple had three children.